Offered by: College of Engineering, Industrial and Manufacturing Engineering

 A minimum of 30 semester units of course work is needed.
 A maximum of 6 semester units at the 4000 level may be accepted for graduate EGR/EMT courses.
 The program of study includes 24 semester units of EMT major required courses and 3 semester units of EMT electives, and 3 semester units of Independent Study/Thesis with a Report.
 A grade point average of 3.0 or better must be maintained.
 A total of 6 semester units of transfer, College of Professional and Global Education or units petitioned for graduate study, or any combination of 6 units may be included in a Master’s contract.
 The stipulated time limit of 7 years applies to all of the above.

 Admission to the program does not admit a student to candidacy for a degree.
 Advancement to Candidacy is granted upon the recommendation of the graduate faculty and implies a readiness to attempt the thesis or independent study.
 Students who are not candidates are not eligible to register for independent study courses.
 In order to advance to candidacy the student must:

 - Complete at least 27 units of graduate coursework with a grade point average of 3.0 or better; and

 - Satisfy the Graduation Writing Test.

-A minimum of 31 semester units are required for the Master of Science in Engineering Management (MSEM) program.
-This should include at least 24 semester units of engineering graduate (EGR/EMT) courses and a minimum of 12 units of graduate business (GBA) courses.
+A minimum of 30 semester units are required for the Master of Science in Engineering Management (MSEM) program.